UCSD-SUMS/sums-vue/src/past-events.md

 # Past Events
 Some events that we host have resources that are made available after the event.

+## 2023-2024

+### Careers in Finance

+For those who are interested in careers in finance, the slides for our workshop can be found [here](https://docs.google.com/presentation/d/1KjR2FnoqwZEcTHWCwvh1qvh-X6wzmHX8uKDWcnD47jc/edit?usp=sharing).

 ## 2022-2023

 ### Winter 2023 <Math>\LaTeX</Math> Workshop